Timothy Dalton

 Timothy Dalton and Vanessa Redgrave on the set of 'Mary, Queen of Scots'

-Another drama starring Dalton as Heathcliff was Robert Fuest's gothic story "Wuthering Heights," about the eternal feud between two clans and the love of their children.
+Another drama featuring Dalton as Heathcliff was Robert Fuest's gothic tale "Wuthering Heights," about an eternal feud between two families and the doomed love of their children.

 'Wuthering Heights': Timothy Dalton as Heathcliff